 TIR-domain containing genes were further subdivided by scanning each for LRR or Ig domains using the same procedure.
 TIR-domain-containing genes were then subdivided into categories based on their domains: TIR only (defined by TIR domain and no LRR or Ig domains), TLR (TIR and one or more LRR domains), and IL-1R (TLR and one or more Ig domains) genes.
 Numbers of each type of gene, and average numbers of Ig or LRR domains within each type of gene were used in further analysis.

-Coral sampling and microbiome analysis
+The TIR domain was detected with the Pfam alignment PF01582.
+The presence of Pfam families across genes and ids for the 13 alignment files used to detect Ig or LRR domains are found in Table S2B, C.

+Confirmation of uniqueness of annotated IL-1R and TLR copies.

+CD-hit clustering was used to check for redundancy among our annotations of IL-1R and TLR gene copies.
+First, the longest predicted peptide from each ORF was identified by TransDecoder.
+These were then clustered using CD-hit, with the default clustering threshold of 90%.
+Few predicted ORFs clustered together, but there were some examples where this analysis 3 or fewer ORFs that clustered together in certain genomes, indicating that a minority of predicted ORFs could originate from the same biological gene.
+To check if this could have impacted our assessment of TLR and IL-1R copy, CD-hit clusters were cross-referenced with gene ids for TLR and IL-1R.